What is a Breast Physician?

 Although historically most Breast Physicians developed their interest in the area of breast disease through General Practice, some have also come via other disciplines.

-The ASBP has a structured Training curriculum.We are proud of our Pathway to Fellowship program which was fully updated in 2023 and launched this year.
+The ASBP has a structured training curriculum.
+We are proud of our Pathway to Fellowship program which was fully updated in 2023 and launched in 2024.
 Learning is workplace-based under a supervisor in an apprenticeship model.
-Assessment is also workplace-based with evidence of progress submitted to the ASBP for review every 6 months in the form of a standardised Learning Portfolio and completed Workplace-based Assessment forms.
+Assessment is also workplace-based with evidence of progress submitted to the ASBP Education Committee for review every 6 months in the form of a standardised Learning Portfolio and completed Workplace-based Assessment forms.
 These include imaging exercises, case-based discussions, and supervisor assessment of clinical and procedural skills.

 Membership of the ASBP